evannoronha/GardenSimulator/README.md

 In your garden view, you can see all your grow boxes and their current state.
 You can also plant seeds or harvest crops that are ready.

-In the garden you may also choose to water your plants.

 #### Inventory

 Your inventory shows all the crops and seeds that you currently own.
 In this view you can also choose to list any of your inventory for sale in the marketplace.